toddledev/documentation/docs/11-media/01-overview/index.md

 ## Delete images

-To delete media, right click the image in the **Media** section of the project sidebar and select delete.
+To delete an image, right click the image in the **Media** section of the project sidebar and select delete.